MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ## Get users
 > Various approaches to get profiles of Twitter users

+?> Use `api.get_user` to get one user by ID or screen name, or use `api.look_users` to get many users.
+Read on for more details.

 ### Fetch the profile for the authenticated user

 ```python